heartpoints/heartpoints.org/README.md

 ## HPSearchBar

-Autosuggest component wider than viewport on most mobile devices
+Autosuggest component wider than viewport on most mobile devices (temporary fix implemented; still need to figure out how to set the `container` of the `Autosuggest` component to a percentage value [currently only accepts vw/vh/px/em])

 Suggestion container should be a scrollbar

-## CreateOrganization + EditLoadedOrganization

-Text inputs wider than viewport on most mobile devices

-## SideNav

-Should encompass entire screen on mobile

 ## LoadedOrganization + LoadVolunteeringOption

 Page titles wrap with longer names (text is too big)

 This causes the EditButton and DeleteButton for that opp/org to be displayed poorly

-## HomePage

-"help us build something amazing" text too large, and wraps to 3 lines, on most mobile devices

 ## /volunteering/SearchBar + /organizations/SearchBar